Add Maple

 Reliability check (Cronbach's alpha)

-Numeric Factor setup shows a live Cronbach's alpha estimate:
+Numeric Factor setup shows a live Cronbach's alpha estimate (with a short consistency label and an expandable explanation of common interpretation bands):

 • Higher alpha generally means the selected items move together consistently.